torstengustafsson/DrystoneEngine/demos/rgb_game/README.md

-A demo game where player can press the 'r', 'g' and 'b' keys to render windows in red, green and blue color, respectively.
+Shows how input can be dynamically mapped to commands using the Drystone Game Engine.

-player wins by following the instructions, pressing 'r', 'g' and 'b' in order.
+In this demo, the player can press the 'r', 'g' and 'b' keys to render the window in red, green and blue color, respectively.